okta/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 layout: docs_page
 title: Authorization Code Flow
 weight: 2
-excerpt: How to implement the authorization code flow in Okta
+excerpt: How to implement the authorization code flow with Okta
 ---

 # Implement the Authorization Code Flow